keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 width="500px">}}

 <br>
-Brief explanation of the flow chart:
+Brief explanation of the flow chart for the installation process:

 * When using *NodePort* or *LoadBalancer*, just the authentication of the Keptn CLI is required: [(5) Authenticate Keptn CLI](./#5-authenticate-keptn-cli)
 * When using *ClusterIP*, a decision must me made whether to use